Dependent Dirichlet processes via thinning: Additional details on the simulation studies

 \subsection{Additional figures}

-Figure~\ref{fig::areaCI1} displays a summary of the distribution of the average length of the pointwise 95\% highest posterior density (HPD) credible intervals for the thinned-DDP, the complete pooling, and no pooling mixtures.
+Figure~\ref{fig::areaCI1} displays a summary of the distribution of the average length of the pointwise 95\% HPD credible intervals for the thinned-DDP, the complete pooling, and no pooling mixtures.
 Figure~\ref{fig::areaCI2} displays the same quantity for the thinned-DDP, the GM-DDP, and the CAM.

 Finally, we report additional graphs with the posterior point estimates of the densities and the credible bands for the thinned-DDP, the CAM, and the GM-DDP.
 Specifically, we show an example with $G=2$ and $G=10$ and the smallest sample size (Figures~\ref{fig::density_est_2G_minSS},~\ref{fig::density_est_10G_minSS_cam}, and~\ref{fig::density_est_10G_minSS_gm}); and with $G=2$ and $G=10$, for the largest sample size (Figures~\ref{fig::density_est_2G_maxSS},~\ref{fig::density_est_10G_maxSS_cam} and~\ref{fig::density_est_10G_maxSS_gm}).